Scalable PAC-Bayesian Meta-Learning via the PAC-Optimal Hyper-Posterior: From Theory to Practice

-In this section, we aim to understand under which conditions and to what extent meta-learning improves uponper-task learning,that is, simply using the base learner on tasks individually without attempting to transfer knowledge across tasks.
+In this section, we aim to understand under which conditions and to what extent meta-learning improves upon per-task learning,that is, simply using the base learner on tasks individually without attempting to transfer knowledge across tasks.

 A key challenge in this endeavor is that standard(per-task)learners typically use different assumptions than meta-learners.
-For instance, Theorem \ref{theorem:alquier_pac_bound} presumes an exogenously given prior $P \in \calM(\calH)$ whereas in meta-learning (cf. Section \ref{sec:meta_learning}) we infer such prior in an endogenous manner from a set of datasets $S_1, ..., S_n$.
-If we were to assume the best possible prior forper-tasklearning, i.e., the prior thatcorresponds tothe data-generating process of the environment $\calT$, no meta-learner can possibly improve uponper-task learning.Hence, to be instructive, we must construct our comparison in such a way that both the meta-learner and theper-tasklearner start with the same prior knowledge.
+For instance, Theorem \ref{theorem:alquier_pac_bound} presumes an exogenously given prior $P \in \calM(\calH)$ whereas in meta-learning (cf. Section \ref{sec:meta_learning}) we infer such prior in an endogenous manner from a set of datasets $S_1, ..., S_n$.\addedII{Suppose we were to assume the best possible prior for per-task learning, i.e., the prior corresponding to the environment's data-generating process $\calT$.}In that case, no meta-learner can possibly improve upon per-task learning.
+Hence, to be instructive, we must construct our comparison in such a way that both the meta-learner and the learner start with the same prior knowledge.

-\looseness -1 Instead of assuming a single prior $P$ as in Theorem \ref{theorem:alquier_pac_bound}, we now assume that theper-tasklearner is given a distribution over priors, i.e., a hyper-prior $\calP$.
-Given priors, sampled from $\calP$, we use the PAC-optimal base learner $Q^*(S, P) := P(h) \exp (- \beta \hat{\calL}(S)i,h)) / Z(S_i, P)$ to infer the posterior fora given dataset $S$.
+\looseness -1 Instead of assuming a single prior $P$ as in Theorem \ref{theorem:alquier_pac_bound}, we now assume that the per-task learner is given a distribution over priors, i.e., a hyper-prior $\calP$.
+Given priors, sampled from $\calP$, we use the PAC-optimal base learner $Q^*(S, P) := P(h) \exp (- \beta \hat{\calL}(S)i,h)) / Z(S_i, P)$ to infer the posterior for a given dataset $S$.
 How well this per-task PAC-Bayesian learning approach performs can be quantified by the expected generalization error on (unseen) tasks $\tau \sim \calT_h$, i.e.,

 Note that (\ref{eq:gen_error_per_task}) is similar to the transfer-error in (\ref{eq:transfer_error}) except that the priors are sampled from the hyper-prior $\calP$ rather than a meta-learned hyper-posterior $\calQ$.
 We can bound $\calL(\calP, \calT)$ using similar proof techniques as before to obtain the following environment-level generalization bound for per-task learning: